How Do I Get My Kid Motivated?

 Is this enough to turn every child or teen into a highly motivated student?

 Obviously, no… but it is a solid, simple, start.
-Next step… provide choices!
+Next step… read our article on how to provide choices!